2002 North Carolina Senate election: District 27

 The new 27th district overlaps with much of the former 32nd district.
 Incumbent Democrat Kay Hagan, who has represented the 32nd district since 1999, was re-elected here.

 District 28

 The new 28th district overlaps with much of the former 31st district.
-Incumbent Democrat William N. Martin, who has represented the 31st district since 1983 did not seek re-election.
-Democrat Katie Dorsett won the open seat.
+Incumbent Democrat Bill Martin, who has represented the 31st district since 1983 did not seek re-election.
+Democrat Katie G. Dorsett won the open seat.

 District 29

 The new 29th district includes Randolph and Montgomery counties and had no incumbent.
-Republican Jerry Tillman won the open seat.
+Republican Jerry W. Tillman won the open seat.